thegodone/molds-branch/doc/README.txt

    For both case, the compile succeeded if you could fine "MolDS.out" in the "src" directory.
    Type "$ make clean" when you wanna clean the compilation.
    If you want to compile MolDS in debug-mode,
-   -g and -DMOLDS_DBG should be added to CFLAGS, that is, hit the following command:
+   -g, -rdynamic(for function names in backtrace) and -DMOLDS_DBG should be added to CFLAGS, that is, hit the following command:
-   $make CFLAGS="-O0 -g -DMOLDS_DBG"
+   $make CFLAGS="-O0 -g -rdynamic -DMOLDS_DBG"

 ==============================================================================
 CARRY OUT MolDS: